Hungarian Revolution of 1848: Aftermath

 Many of Kossuth's comrades-in-exile joined him in the United States, including the sons of one of his sisters.
 Some of these "Forty-Eighters" remained after Kossuth departed, and fought on the Union side in the US Civil War.
 Hungarian lawyer George Lichtenstein, who served as Kossuth's private secretary, fled to Königsberg after the revolution and eventually settled in Edinburgh where he became noted as a musician.

 After the Hungarian Army's surrender at Világos in 1849, their revolutionary banners were taken to Russia by the Tsarist troops, and were kept there both under the Tsarist and Communist systems.
 In 1940 the Soviet Union offered the banners to the Horthy government in exchange for the release of the imprisoned Hungarian Communist leader Mátyás Rákosi – the Horthy government accepted the offer.

 According to legend, Hungarians do not clink beer glasses together, in memory of Austrians doing so after the revolution's suppression.

+The Hungarian Revolution and War of Independence of 1848–49 caused fundamental, decisive changes in social thinking, and in a short time transformed bold ideas into Laws, which could not be negated even when they had been abolished by the "old order".
+But only for a short while, because the ideas of the Reform Age and Revolution became again laws, winning the final victory after the Austro-Hungarian Compromise of 1867.

+Hungary made the Austrian Empire understand that it could not defeat it alone.
+This in turn provided the country with the political capital that led to the Compromise of 1867.
+During the War of Independence, this strength was represented by the Honvéd Army, which was able to stand as an equal opponent to one of the most powerful armies in Europe, the Austrian Imperial-Royal (K.u.K.)
+Army.